Services

 The client

 Over 100 years in the business.
-Sales sliding in China.
+Ready to grow in China.

 Langnese is Germany's leading honey brand.
 Over 100 years in the business.
 Distribution in China was in place, shelf space secured, retail relationships established.